Namrajp/git_practice/README.md

+# Introduction

+Working with git github and open source is not so easy for begineers.
+I have spent a lot of time to read tutorials and git commands but didnot learn enough.

+Now, I am confident I need more practice like to create my own solutions, automated scripts and learn more by doing a lot of projects by recreating the device to practice more and more.

 # How git fetch works

 To understand how git fetch works we have to talk about how git organizes and stores commits.
 Behind scenes, in the ropository's `./.git/objects/` directory.
 All commits from local or remote branches are kept safely there,seperated through use of branch refs.
 Local branches inside ./.git/refs/heads and remote branches inside `./.git/refs/`remotes.
 We can see that if we type `$ git branch` or `$ git branch -r`.
 The same output as we type `ls ./.git/refs/heads/`